YAG LASER SURGERY & EYE FLOATERS TREATMENT

 The ophthalmic YAG laser for eye floaters treatment or YAG laser surgery has been used clinically since 1983.
 YAG lasers of various makes are are more commonly used to treat two conditions:

 More important than the model of laser used is the doctor’s experience.
 If your local ophthalmologist or eye doctor in Irvine suggests treating your floater or you have found someone closer to you claiming to treat eye floaters but it is not a significant part of their practice, be cautious.
 It is our opinion that the treatment of eye floaters is a very specialized skill set developed over the treatment of multiple hundreds of patients, thousands of treatments, and (for us) millions of individually aimed, assessed, and fired laser shots.
-If your doctor just bought the laser and “dabbles” with floaters, they may not be entirely committed to mastering the unique skills required to safely and successfully treat your eye floaters.
+If your doctor just bought the laser and “dabbles” with floaters, they may not be entirely committed to mastering the unique skills required to safely and successfully treat your vitreous eye floaters.
 Choosing an inexperienced doctor can have devastating implications (video story time here) or more commonly, inadequate & poor results.